 Based in Minneapolis, Minnesota, Wildflower Schools is an ecosystem of decentralized teacher-led Montessori micro-schools.
 Wildflower Montessori started in January 2014 as an early childhood education program created by MIT Media Lab professor Sep Kamvar in partnership with two Montessori veterans.
 Since then, a growing network of teacher leaders has helped start more than two dozen additional Wildflower schools around the country and in Puerto Rico.
 Wildflower schools are 1-2 room schools located in shop-fronts embedded in neighborhoods, with the faculty both teaching and administering the school.
 The small scale of each school is meant to allow teacher-leaders to make day-to-day decisions that respond to the needs of the children and school-wide decisions that express their own vision.
 The Wildflower network is supported by a foundation that works to build capacity, systems, tools and research to grow and strengthen the network.
-The Drexel Fund has supported the growth and development of six Wildflower schools.
-One is a past portfolio member:
+The Drexel Fund has supported the growth and development of ten Wildflower schools.
+Five are past portfolio members:

 - Alyssum Montessori School was the first school in Indiana affiliated with the Wildflower network.
 Launched in fall 2018 as a private school participating in Indiana’s statewide voucher program.

 - Azalea Montessori School was the first school in Ohio affiliated with the Wildflower network.
 Launched in fall 2019 as a private school serving ages 3-6 eligible to participate in Ohio’s voucher programs.